Our dedicated team can help inform and support your participation in renewable energy and energy efficiency certificate markets.

 Ric Brazzale – BComm, MBA

-Prior to establishing Green Energy Markets in 2008, Ric was the Executive Director of the Business Council for Sustainable Energy (BCSE), now the Clean Energy Council, and a leading advocate for renewable energy and energy efficiency markets in Australia.
-During this time, Ric was actively involved in the development and implementation of a broad range of solar energy and energy efficiency policies and programs, including participating on the Government’s initial REC Advisory Committee.
+Prior to establishing Green Energy Markets in 2008, Ric Brazzale was the Executive Director of the Business Council for Sustainable Energy, now the Clean Energy Council.
+During this time, Ric was actively involved in the development and implementation of a broad range of solar energy and energy efficiency policies and programs, including participating on the Government’s initial REC Advisor Committee.

 Director - Analysis and Advisory